-The Managing Director & Publisher; the words and plots and characters and themes, the ethos, the packaging and cover designs and typography.
-Attn: Can be mouthy.
-Previously known for The Black Library, Solaris Books, and a bunch of well-dodgy Sonic the Hedgehog books, some of them not even written under a pseudonym.
+Publisher & MD; the strategies and slogans, the words and plots and characters and themes, the ethos, the packaging and cover designs and typography.
+Previously known for The Black Library, Solaris Books, and even a clutch of delightful Sonic the Hedgehog tie-in books, some of them not even written under a pseudonym.
 Has “opinions”.
 Track him down on Twitter or LinkedIn, or listen to his top pop selections on Nusiki or hear him DJing at an after-party at an SF convention near you soon enough.
 Our Marco won the World Fantasy Special Award (Professional) in 2011 for his work with Angry Robot; he’s been insufferable ever since.

 North American Sales and Marketing Manager.
 Mike is ideally suited to the task of getting Angry Robot books into the hands of the genre-fiction-loving masses of that area.
 He has a background in bookselling and publisher sales and has previously worked for the Wybel Marketing Group, representing publishers such as Dark Horse Comics, Night Shade Books, Felony & Mayhem Press, and more to trade and wholesale accounts across the Midwest.
 But that’s not all: Mike is also a published genre author.
 His debut novel, Geekomancy is published by Pocket Star/S&S. Check it out, folks.
 Badger him on Twitter at @MikeRUnderwood.